Spyros26/Flask-Project/README.md

 # EV Charging System
 #### by: Georgoutsos Athanasios, Dragazis Spyridon, Valouxis Spyridon

+## Main Use-Cases

+1.Charging EV

+2.Issue Statement (statement with all the charging sessions in a selected period)

 ## Setup & Installtion

 Make sure you have the latest version of Python installed.